Research Interests: Human X-Chromosome Inactivation

-X chromosome inactivation occurs early during mammalian development to transcriptionally silence one of the pair of X chromosomes in females, thereby achieving dosage equivalence with males who have a single X chromosome and the sex-determining Y chromosome.
-Research in the lab is directed towards understanding both the mechanisms involved in the inactivation process and the clinical implications of X chromosome inactivation in females.
+X-chromosome inactivation occurs early during mammalian development to transcriptionally silence one of the pair of X chromosomes in females, thereby achieving dosage equivalence with males who have a single X chromosome and the sex-determining Y chromosome.
+Research in the Brown lab is directed towards understanding both the mechanisms involved in the inactivation process and the clinical implications of X-chromosome inactivation in females.

 X-chromosome inactivation is a truly remarkable example of both epigenetic determination (one of a pair of essentially identical chromosomes is chosen to be silenced) and of cell memory (the choice of chromosome inactivated is stably inherited through subsequent somatic divisions for the life of the individual).
 Our research focusses on two aspects of inactivation: (1) the establishment of inactivation by a long non-coding RNA (lncRNA); and (2) how genes evade the silencing process.

 (1) The XIST gene is the only gene that is expressed from the inactive but not from the active X chromosome.
 This unique gene encodes a 17 kb alternatively spliced, processed transcript which is not translated into a protein but which remains in the nucleus where it associates with the inactive X chromosome.
 XIST was one of the first lncRNAs to be discovered, and understanding how it functions can reveal parallels for the growing number of lncRNAs being described.
 We have established a model of XIST function using an inducible XIST transgene in human somatic cells, which allows us to determine how XIST is able to recruit the assembly of silent chromatin on the chromosome from which it is expressed.